DCFApixels/DragonECS-AutoInjections/README.md

 ## Unity Installation
 * ### Unity Package
-The framework can be installed as a Unity package by adding the Git URL [in the PackageManager](https://docs.unity3d.com/2023.2/Documentation/Manual/upm-ui-giturl.html) or manually adding it to `Packages/manifest.json`:
+The package can be installed as a Unity package by adding the Git URL [in the PackageManager](https://docs.unity3d.com/2023.2/Documentation/Manual/upm-ui-giturl.html) or manually adding it to `Packages/manifest.json`:
 ```
 https://github.com/DCFApixels/DragonECS-AutoInjections.git
 ```
 * ### Source Code
-The framework can also be added to the project as source code.
+The package can also be added to the project as source code.

 </br>